 - Control-click on Adobe folder and choose > Get Info.

-- In the Sharing & Permissions section you see all computer’s users listed.
+- In the Sharing & Permissions section you see all the computer’s users listed.
 Your User account should say Read & Write next to it.

 - Unlock the lock, enter log in details, then click and choose > Read & Write (if it is not already set that way).